How much does a Park Ranger make?

 Here are five factors that can help a Park Ranger earn more:

-- Gain experience and advance in your career.
+- Gain experience in supervisory roles.

-- Take on additional duties or responsibilities.
+- Take on extra duties and special projects.